 I was SUPER subtle in my clues, so it may prove impossible to guess who this mystery person is, but hopefully someone is smart enough to deduce.

+Yes, she has read this and gave me permission to share it.
 And if you’ve made it this far, the other question you probably have right now is, “Erik, how in the world would THIS rambling you’ve just put us through possibly be considered Words of Wisdom?”

 I thought you’d never ask.